Home > Attractions > State Parks > Custer State Park

-Custer State Park, the second largest state park in America, invites visitors to roam free amidst pure nature.
+Custer State Park, one of the largest state parks in America, invites visitors to roam free amidst pure nature.
 Enjoy leisurely, moderate or strenuous walks along more than a dozen hiking trails throughout the park.
 This includes two trailheads that offer access to climb to the summit of Harney Peak, the highest point east of the Rocky Mountains, located just outside of the park's northwest boundary.
 At the top of Harney Peak is an awe-inspiring vista of granite peaks carpeted with evergreens and aspens.

 Park visitors love kayaking, canoeing and paddleboating in the refreshing mountain lakes.
 Also available are horseback riding, Buffalo Safari Jeep Tours, chuck wagon suppers, gold panning demonstrations, fishing, naturalist programs and much more.
 Unique lodges and scenic campgrounds provide the ideal location for creating lasting vacation memories in the great outdoors.

 Annual Buffalo Roundup – Friday, September 27, 2013

 The annual Custer State Park Buffalo Roundup is the opening event of an autumn weekend full of Old West entertainment and heart-pounding adventure.
 You can feel the earth shake from thousands of thundering hooves as wranglers and rangers round up the park's approximately 1,300 bison.
 The Buffalo Roundup is an experience of a lifetime that you have to see to believe.
 For a sampling of the action, take a look at this short video: